 Many people wind up buying a bigger or more expensive house than they need or can afford.

 Research done a few years ago by Harvard University found that nearly 40 million Americans live in housing that they cannot afford (source).
 This includes both renters and homeowners and it’s based on the threshold of 30% of income as the top level of what should be spent on housing.

 Spending too much on housing leads to less money for other important things, like paying off debt, saving, and investing.

 If you hope to be able to eventually live mortgage-free, first you’ll need to choose a house that is affordable and one that does not cripple your overall finances.

-What you should do instead: The general rule of thumb is that you should spend no more than 28% of your gross income on housing.
+What you should do instead: The general rule of thumb is that you should spend no more than 28% of your gross income on housing (see a full list of recommended budget percentages).
 If you’re a homeowner this would include your mortgage payment, property taxes, homeowner’s insurance, and PMI (if applicable).
 For renters, it includes rent plus renter’s insurance.

 When you’re creating a budget, be sure that your housing expenses are in line with this rule of thumb.
 If they are significantly higher, other areas of your budget will suffer and you’re more likely to add debt.

 If you’re currently spending too much on housing, your options include refinancing (may be possible in some situations), negotiating a decrease in rent (usually not very likely), moving, or increasing your income.
 Increasing your income could be done by getting a higher paying job, getting a raise at your current job, working overtime, or starting a side hustle.